 abilities to justify this position.
 However, from the perspective of The War Within,

 there is a long way to go to meet this goal.
-In addition, the
+Although the

 Shado-Pan